aleksk/LazyCopy/README.md

 bin\SampleClient\SampleClient.exe "d:\data\file_with_data.txt"           "c:\temp\yet_empty_file.txt"
 ```

-Driver signing
+Production driver signing
 -------

 * [Get](https://msdn.microsoft.com/en-us/library/windows/hardware/hh801887.aspx) a code signing certificate.
 * [Get](https://msdn.microsoft.com/en-us/library/windows/hardware/dn170454(v=vs.85).aspx) the cross-certificate for it.
-For example, you may want to use the [VeriSign Cross-Certificate](http://go.microsoft.com/fwlink/p/?linkid=321787).
+You may want to use the [VeriSign Cross-Certificate](http://go.microsoft.com/fwlink/p/?linkid=321787).
 * Sign the driver and, optionally, other binaries.
   If you purchased a VeriSign certificate, you can use the following command to sign the driver in the post-build step:
 ```